a4lamber/data_eng/8_ETL_data_pipelines_with_shell_airflow_kafka/etl_notes.md

 # ETL and ELT Processes

 > ETL is a acronym for an automated data pipeline engineering methodology.
+Here is how [data engineering](https://realpython.com/python-data-engineer/) fit into a business model from real python.

+[toc]

 ## What's ETL